Codegobli/Codegobli/README.md

 ### [Clinch](https://github.com/samsonafolabi/clinch-cli) — Smart Contract Registry CLI

 A developer tool that eliminates the chaos of tracking contract deployments across networks.
-Teams waste hours copy-pasting addresses with no single source of truth — Clinch fixes that.

 ```bash
 clinch sync --git  # Deploy, track, and share in one command
 ```